GAIR-NLP/ReAlign/README.md

 3. **Reformatting**: To minimize the LLMs' hallucination, instead of entirely distilling from the knowledge of the LLMs, we re-configure the role of LLMs to solely utilize its superior instruction-following ability to reformat the response according to the guidance including the predefined criteria and retrieved evidence.

 <img src="./figs/intro_graph.jpg" style="zoom: 25%;" />
-<center>**ReAlign** reformats the original response to better format and style, improving the readability, without suffering from hallucinations.</center>
+<center><strong>ReAlign</strong> reformats the original response to better format and style, improving the readability, without suffering from hallucinations.</center>

 <img src="./figs/model_example.jpg" style="zoom: 25%;" />
 <center>An example of the response from the original model and the response from the ReAlign Model</center>